tournesol-app/tournesol/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+### Discord specificities

+In case of need, community leaders can be contacted individually by private message on our Discord server.
+They have the role `@moderator` and are listed at the top of the user list of each channel.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining